Haggle with BT

 This lets them rake in regular, guaranteed, easy profit.
 So ask yourself a question: do you want to be a customer whose business is fought for?
 Unless you want to be taken for granted, take the haggle challenge.

 Haggling can be mega powerful, but think of it as just one part of your battle to get the best deal.
 Sometimes 'new customer' offers from alternative providers are simply unbeatable.
-So by all means haggle, but always check the price you secure against the top deals from switching – compare broadband, phone & TV using our tool.
+So by all means haggle, but always check the price you secure against the top deals from switching by comparing broadband, phone line and TV deals.

 The best prices are usually reserved for new customers, so existing ones lose out on cracking deals.
 If you're willing to take the haggle challenge, you could beat a price hike.